VoronDesign/Voron-Hardware/Afterburner_Toolhead_PCB/README.md

 # Afterburner Toolhead Board #

 ### VERSIONS COMPARISON
-Note that there is no downside of using ERCF or ERCFv2 even without an ERCF module.
+Note that there is no downside of using ERCF even without an ERCF module.
 The ERCF board work perfectly fine with a regular printer.

 |Model|Feature|Note|Input|Voltage|LED|Designer|